R/S Rock Smash Manip

 Pick your target

-The first thing we have to do is pick our target Pokemon.
-Open PokeFinder, and select Wild from the Gen 3 main window.
+The first thing we have to do is pick our target Pokémon.
+Open the Ten Lines website, and select the Calibration tab.

 If you want Nosepass, choose Granite Cave BF2.

-Lastly is the Filters section.
-This again, is personal choice.
-Select the IVs, Nature, Gender, Hidden Power, Ability you want.
+Select the IVs & Nature, you want.
 And also select if you want a Shiny.

 I will just be going for a simple Shiny.

-Once your Filters are set, click Generate.
+Once your fields are set, click Submit.
 You should get several results, and have a window that looks like this:

 If you get no results, that means no Pokemon within 100,000 Advances exists, which is about a 26 minute period of time.
 There are ways to circumvent this issue, but they are difficult techniques covered in our Advanced section.